Clear Roads, Clear Vision: Advancements in Multi-Weather Restoration for Smart Transportation: Experimental Results and Discussion

 \section{Experimental Results and Discussion}

 We have evaluated and compared current SOTA approaches in terms of quantitative and qualitative results.
 PSNR and SSIM estimates have been employed to reference-based evaluation analysis.
 While, NIQE, Entropy, BRISQUE and PIQE are used for non-reference evaluation analysis.
 Detailed description of the reference and no-reference evaluation metrics are summarized in Table~\ref{TAB: parameter_table}.
+Temporal coherence plays a crucial role in maintaining the stability of successive video frames and preventing flickering from one frame to the next.
+To evaluate this, simple measures should be considered to check how similar consecutive frames are.
+Specifically, the metrics such as temporal warping error (TWE), LPIPS, and inter-frame consistency measures assess stability across successive frames.
+Architecturally, some standard solutions include recurrent or transformer-based temporal fusion, optical-flow guided alignment modules, memory-augmented networks, and temporal consistency losses that penalize flickering and frame-wise discrepancies.